sahilrajput03/sahilrajput03/free-lancing.md

 ## If we withdraw a proposal, do we get the 'connects' back?

 Ans.
 The only way you get the connects back is if the job is canceled.
 Source: [Click here](https://community.upwork.com/t5/Freelancers/If-we-withdraw-a-proposal-do-we-get-the-connects-back/td-p/230080)

+## Is your bank acc. savings or current?

+On your checkbook if you have 31 in the end that means you have a savings account.
+Source: [Click here](https://qr.ae/pvkjAf)